 Choosing a good razor is important, I especially appreciate when the head has some mobility, that you can easily get replacements and that it has at least four blades.
 I have used this Gillette razor for a long time (and actually still use it sporadically) and the result it has brought me is superb.

 When shaving or shaving with a safety razor, it is important to take into account the previous ritual that we must carry out.
 First of all, we must make sure that the area to be shaved is clean (therefore, I always shave immediately after washing my face).
 You should not use excessively hot water, as you are at risk of damaging your skin barrier.
-Next, apply a good foam that helps to slide the blade better, this one from Bulldog works especially well for me.
+Next, apply a good foam that helps to slide the blade better.
 A classic and foolproof trick is to use a good shaving brush like this.
 With it we don’t just spread the shaving cream or foam better, but also help to lift the hair so that the blade removes it easily.

 Once you finish shaving with a blade, it is advisable to rinse your face well with lukewarm water and apply a damp cloth for a few minutes to refresh the area.
 I have a tendency to irritate, so I advise you to carry out a minimal skincare routine, applying your moisturizer and your sunscreen.
 In any case, in this other article you can find several ingredient recommendations that your skin will appreciate when it is irritated.